Philippine mythology: Deities

-Diwata and Anito in Philippine mythology

-The modern Filipino understanding of diwata encompasses meanings such as fairy, muse, nymph, dryad, or even deities (god or goddess).
-The word is thought to originate from the Sanskrit devata (deity).
-In modern Tagalog, diwata means fairy or nymph.
-It refers particularly to nature spirits of extraordinary beauty, like Maria Makiling.

-Similarly, the term Anito in Philippine mythology is widely understood today as referring to wooden idols, ancestor spirits, evil spirits and spirits of the dead may have derived from the proto-Malayo-Polynesian qanitu and proto-Austronesian qanicu, both of which mean ancestral spirits, spirit of the dead, evil spirits and the wooden idols that represent them.

 The Sambal and Dumagat peoples believe that the foul odor of takang demonyo or kalumpang (Sterculia foetida) attracts two horse-like races, namely the tulung, monstrous tikbalang-like beings, and the binangunan, fire horses.

 A kolago/kagwang, Cynocephalus volans.
 The Waray and Bisaya peoples believe that when such a creature cries loudly during dawn, there will be no rain for the whole day.